Skip to content

 Hiring a foreign worker in construction carries one-time costs (recruitment agent fees, the Visa with Reference, and a refundable security bond) and recurring annual costs (the foreign worker levy, FOMEMA medical screening, SPIKPA insurance, the FWIG insurance guarantee, PLKS pass renewal, SOCSO, employer EPF, and accommodation under Act 446).
 Workers on CIDB-licensed building and civil works projects must be registered with CIDB.
 The calculator separates one-time from recurring costs so the multi-year projection reflects what you actually pay each year.

-Employer EPF (2%) and the employer's SOCSO Employment Injury contribution (1.25%) are calculated from the monthly wage.
-The employee's 2% EPF share and 0.5% SOCSO Invalidity share are shown for reference only — they are deducted from the worker's wage and are not employer costs.
-SOCSO rates are effective 1 July 2024.
+Employer EPF (2%) and the employer's SOCSO contribution are calculated from the monthly wage.
+Since 1 July 2024, foreign workers under 55 are covered under SOCSO First Category — the employer pays 1.75% (1.25% Employment Injury + 0.5% Invalidity) and the worker pays 0.5% (Invalidity).
+The employee's 2% EPF share and 0.5% SOCSO share are shown for reference only — they are deducted from the worker's wage and are not employer costs.

 Across a multi-year construction hire the one-time costs land almost entirely in year one.
 The recruitment agent fee, the Visa with Reference (VDR) and the security bond are paid up front to bring the worker in, while the levy, FOMEMA, SPIKPA, FWIG, PLKS renewal, SOCSO, employer EPF and accommodation repeat every year the worker stays.
 That is why the first-year total per worker is higher than each later year, and why the projection adds only the recurring lines from year two onward.